-What do entrepreneurs expect heading into the new year?
-Business News Daily got in touch to find out some of the major things on their radar.
-Here are 20 key ideas, trends, and predictions to keep in mind in order to make the most of 2018 for both your business and your customers.
+Business News Daily got in touch to find out some of the major things on businesses' radars.
+Here are 19 key ideas, trends, and predictions to keep in mind to make the most of the second half of 2018, for both your business and your customers.

 Technology and cybersecurity

-A shift in IT spending: "A significant number of enterprises will begin to invest in a dedicated security operations center as part of the shift away from prevention towards detection and response … Hybrid security offerings combining on-premise and SaaS/Cloud solutions will become the dominant architecture with customers beginning to integrate these offerings starting in 2018." – Prakash Nagpal, vice president of Infoblox.
+A shift in IT spending: "A significant number of enterprises will begin to invest in a dedicated security operations center as part of the shift away from prevention towards detection and response … Hybrid security offerings combining on-premise and SaaS/Cloud solutions will become the dominant architecture with customers beginning to integrate these offerings." – Prakash Nagpal, vice president of Infoblox.

 The rise of the sharing economy: "Digitization and the sharing economy will disrupt more industries.
 Already, retail (Amazon), automotive (Uber and Zipcar), and the server market (Google, Amazon) have been disrupted – and we have had two years without another major industry being disrupted.
 Given this, financial services and healthcare are ripe for disruption." – Prakash Nagpal

 Marketing and advertising

 The personalization of marketing: "Marketing is becoming increasingly personal, and this trend will keep going as we move into the new year.
 No longer will stock images, generic nurturing campaigns, or impersonal calls to action convince consumers.
 In order to succeed, you’ll have to provide high-value and personalized content every step of the way." – Harrison Doan, director of analytics at Saatva.